alucon-epam/password-manager-api/README.md

   - `GET /sync`: Trigger the OS <-> file synchronization on demant

 ## Data Model
+This is the data model that will be used for the CSV file:

 | Field | Description | Notes |
 | :-- | :-- | :-- |
 | title | Unique identifier without spaces/special chars | Can only contain / and _ |